juagudeloo/Proyecto_DL-Trials/Python3-MODELS/Juan_Esteban/6-Atmosphere_params_v2/README.md

 For the memory problem, we try to pass the model_prof_tools.py code to obtain the Stokes profile columns of the cube (sequential=0) to the data_class.py file so that I can manually close the Stokes profiles file after extracting the whole cube.

+# VERSION 6.1

+First implementation of invertions for atmosphere parameters using the Stokes parameters as inputs in the neural network.
+The network returns just the parameters over the ny=180 level (in the low optical depth region).
+PROBLEM: Incorrect normalization method

+# VERSION 6.2

+The normalization method is changed for it to be more general.

 #### NOTES:
 -   self.mvyy must be divided by self.mrho to obtain the actual velocity, because originally self.mvyy is the momentum (not with mass but with density).
 Due to this, division by zero